What does acupuncture treat?

 How should I prepare for my first appointment?

 Please wear loose clothing so that we can roll sleeves and pants up as necessary to reach needed acupuncture points.
 We ask that you try to fill out your paperwork before you arrive.
 It is best not to receive acupuncture on an empty stomach, we recommend eating a snack before your appointment if you have not eaten a meal recently.

 You are in a community setting so if you are sensitive to light and sound please feel free to bring your headphones, earplugs, or eye mask with you as well.

 Plan on spending an hour at the clinic for your first appointment and 40 minutes for follow up appointments.
 The length of your follow up treatments can be shortened some if you have time constraints.
 Please communicate your time needs to your acupuncturist.

 How many treatments do I need?

-For any of our patients with disabilities, please note that our handicapped parking is located on the North side of the building.
-There is a separate entrance to accommodate handicapped parking, additionally, this entrance is wheelchair accessible and walker friendly with no inclines or high steps.
-Once you enter the building, if you prefer not to travel to the front desk, there is a labeled “doorbell” on the wall.
-Ring the doorbell and our front desk employee will gladly come to you.
-Additionally, we do have one portable recliner in our treatment room that we can easily collapse and remove in order to accommodate a wheelchair treatment.
+Our designated accessible parking is located on the North side of the building.
+This entrance is wheelchair accessible and walker friendly with no inclines or high steps.
+Once you enter the building, there is a labeled doorbell on the wall and a chair to rest in, if needed.
+Ring the doorbell and our front desk employee will gladly come to you to take care of the check in process.

-While we have done our due diligence to the maximum extent feasible to provide an accessible clinic, we apologize for any inconvenience it may cause that it is technically infeasible to alter the bathroom any further to allow for full wheelchair accessibility.
+Due to the age of our building there is a grandfather clause in place with regards to accessible bathroom space.
+We have had architectural engineers assess the suite to see if any possible options were available.
+We have done our due diligence to the maximum extent feasible to provide an accessible clinic, we apologize for any inconvenience it may cause that it was deemed technically infeasible by the engineers to alter the bathroom any further to allow for full wheelchair accessibility.